-It is the preference of the Board of Regents to commemorate individuals’ contributions to academic excellence through the naming of scholarships, programs, professorships, and other similar actions.
+It is the preference of the Board of Regents to commemorate contributions to academic excellence through the naming of scholarships, programs, professorships, and other similar actions.
 However, the Board recognizes that, from time to time, there may be a desire to name university facilities or portions of the university’s buildings or land after an individual, corporation, or other legal entity.
 It is expected that UW institutions negotiate naming rights as one facet of a development strategy to leverage private support for the benefit of the university.

-Naming of an entire building is subject to prior approval by the Board of Regents.
+Naming an entire building is subject to prior approval by the Board of Regents.
 A request to name or dedicate a building shall be made by the chancellor of the institution.
 A chancellor shall submit support for such a request, demonstrating consideration of the factors below, to the UW System Office of Capital Planning and Budget for review.
-Any proposed naming agreement shall also be reviewed by the UW System Office of General Counsel to ensure compliance with this policy and any applicable laws.
+Any proposed naming agreement for an entire building shall also be reviewed by the UW System Office of General Counsel to ensure compliance with this policy and any applicable laws.

 The chancellor of each institution is delegated the authority to name:

-- facilities, when the naming involves less than an entire building, such as rooms, wings, or exterior amenities; and
+- facilities involving less than an entire building, such as rooms, wings, or exterior amenities; and

 - parcels of land.

-For all namings under this policy, including those delegated to Chancellors, the following factors shall be considered:
+For any namings under this policy, including those delegated to Chancellors, the following factors shall be considered:

 - Whether the individual, corporation or other legal entity has promoted the purpose and mission of the UW System as expressed in s.
 36.01, Wis.
 Stats.;

 - Whether the reputation of the individual, corporation or other legal entity may reflect negatively or adversely upon the UW System or a UW System institution;

 - Whether the individual, corporation or other legal entity is in compliance with all agreements with the UW System or a particular UW System institution;

-- Whether any existing agreements prohibit changing or adding a facility name;
+- Whether any existing agreement prohibits changing or adding a facility name;

 - Whether there is a plan for continued recognition of the individual, corporation or other legal entity for whom a building, facility, or land was previously named.
 A plan for continued recognition is required unless an institution can demonstrate why such recognition is no longer needed.
-Examples of continued recognition include such methods as a plaque, an appropriately placed monument, or incorporation of a cornerstone; and
+Examples of continued recognition include such methods as a plaque, an appropriately placed monument, or incorporation of a cornerstone;

 Oversight, Roles, and Responsibilities

 The Board of Regents is responsible for the physical assets of the UW System and for considering requests to name an entire facility or building, as well as for naming portions of facilities or buildings or parcels of land named except where delegated to chancellors.

-The UW System Office of General Counsel and the Office of Capital Planning and Budget shall ensure all of the requirements of this policy are met prior to a chancellor’s submitting a request to name a building to the Board of Regents for consideration of a naming of a facility, building or parcel of land as required under this policy.
+The UW System Office of General Counsel and the Office of Capital Planning and Budget shall ensure all of the requirements of this policy are met prior to submitting an institutional request to the Board of Regents for consideration of a naming of a facility, building or parcel of land as required under this policy.